obvios/fetch-recipes-app/README.md

 Ensure you have an active internet connection for the initial download of the Kingfisher package and for the app to fetch data and images.

 # Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?
+1. Architecture
+I chose to focus on setting up a Clean Architecture to establish boundaries, ensure single responsability, and emphasize testability.
+I believe that by setting up the project with clear seapration of concerns it will make it easier to scale and maintain.

 # Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?
+I spent approximately 6-7 hours total.
+I spent the first quarter of this time creating the technial design document and defining what the different components of the app would be.
+I spent the second quarter on implementing the domain and data access layers.
+The third quarter was spent on the presentation layer.
+Finally, the last quarter of my total time was spent on unit testing.

 # Trade-offs and Decisions: Did you make any significant trade-offs in your approach?
+One significant trade off was the use of a third party image caching library, Kingfisher.
+This was a choice I made for rapid development, at the cost of introducing a dependency on a third party library.
+Of course I could have abstracted it behind a protocol/facade, however I chose not to for times sake.

+I also decided not to spend time on setting up a dependency injection framework, again due to time.
+So instead I simply initialize and inject the dependencies at the app entry point.
+If given more time, I would have preferred to implement a dependency container responsible for initializing important objects.

 # Weakest Part of the Project: What do you think is the weakest part of your project?
+I believe the weakest part of my project is the networking code.
+Ideally, I would implemement a networking infrastructure layer more robustly, with protocols and generics.
+This would reduce boilder plate code for using APIs and could help to track general metrics.

 # External Code and Dependencies: Did you use any external code, libraries, or dependencies?
+Yes, I used the Kingfisher third party library to handle image caching.
+I chose it for it's straightforward integration with the Swift Package Manager sytem, it's SwiftUI support, and ease of use for the apps use case.

 # Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.
+I realize that I could have completed the assignemnt quicker if I had put less emphasis on using a Clean architecture approach, due to the increased overhead to set up.
+However, I believe that the increased testability of the core peices of the app was worth it.

+I also want to point out that I took a shortcut with dependency injection.
+At that point I was more focused on developing a clean UI and testing for edge cases.